This chapter explains the most important concepts in DeepSee models: cubes, subject areas, and their contents. It discusses the following topics:

 You can use these functions in handwritten queries; the Analyzer does not provide a way to create such queries via drag and drop.

-contains one or more parent-child hierarchies that organize the records in a similar manner; for example, a single dimension might contain multiple hierarchies related to allergies.
+A dimension contains one or more parent-child hierarchies that organize the records in a similar manner; for example, a single dimension might contain multiple hierarchies related to allergies.
 There is no formal relationship between two different hierarchies or between the levels of one hierarchy and the levels of another hierarchy.
 The practical purpose of a dimension is to define the default behavior of the levels that it contains specifically the All level, which is discussed in the next subsection.

 Each dimension can define a special, optional level, which appears in all the hierarchies of that dimension: the All level